 Why should meaningfulness or military usefulness be important to a tiny nation surrounded by some of the most vicious & savage terrorists on the planet?

-Are we living in the Middle East or in Candy Land?
+After all...are we living in the Middle East or in Candy Land?

 Can't we focus on that?

 Yet certain types of Israelis never consider the concept of military usefulness.
-(That’s scary because it’s such an obvious lack of logic that the only reason for this can be brainwashing and propaganda.)

 Especially with non-Jewish Russian soldiers or the non-Jewish children of Israeli intermarriage, they get their socially inferred "superiority" over fully Torah Jews simply because of their army enlistment.
 Ta-dah!

-The dati-leumi are more aware of this contradiction, partly because their girls tend to do sherut leumi rather than the army, and so they’re already aware of the reasons why not EVERYONE needs to be in the army.
+The dati-leumi remain more aware of this contradiction, partly because their girls tend to do sherut leumi rather than the army, and so they’re already aware of the reasons why not EVERYONE needs to be in the army.

 M-16s for Boys & Uzis for Girls

 As the wife (who is now fully frum and a really lovely person) of my husband’s brother told me, “When I was out there guarding the base, I was so scared!
-I kept hoping that nothing would ever happen because despite my training, I really didn’t feel up to actually fighting.
+I kept hoping nothing would ever happen because despite my training, I really didn’t feel up to actually fighting.
 I decided to myself that if worse came to worse, I would just let the male soldiers handle it.”

 She looked at me.
 “I really don’t think that girls are cut out for this kind of thing.
 Do you?”